-What is CodeIgniter Hosting?
+What is CodeIgniter?

 CodeIgniter is a web application framework for PHP Hypertext Preprocessor (PHP) coders.
 It allows Web developers to advance projects more quickly than they could if writing code from scratch.
 As open source software, CodeIgniter is affordable, adaptable, and accessible.

 There's no need to reinvent the wheel, and a good application framework provides these functions so that a developer can focus on the important task of creating new and valuable features.

-Model-View-Controller (MVC) outline for application structure.
-Model-View-Controller is considered by many to be a “Best Practice” in application development and is a key feature of the CodeIgniter framework.
+Model-View-Controller is considered by many to be a best practice in application development and is a key feature of the CodeIgniter framework.
 MVC is, essentially, a way of organizing the components of an application.

 The easiest way to understand how MVC works is to think about what might happen in CodeIgniter-based web application between a user clicking on a link and that same user seeing the content on the page a moment later.

 The browser sends a request to the web server, which routes it to a set of scripts called the Controller.
 The Controller sends a request to the Model scripts, where details about data structure and database access are written.
 The Model includes code that fetches content from the database and then turns that content back over to the Controller.

-Following this general separation of concerns helps to ensure a high level of code organization and guides good decision making about how to implement novel features when building a new web application is also valued.
+Following this general separation of concerns helps to ensure a high level of code organization.
+Good decision making about how to implement novel features when building a new web application is also valued.

 Important CodeIgniter Features